Akogahira/Ether/README.md

 ### Executing Program

-To start Ether in development mode, run:
+To start Ether, run:
 ```
 npm run dev
 ```

 Then navigate to http://localhost:3000 in your browser to view the application.

+### Credentials

+To log in to the application you have to use the following credentials:

+- Username: `user`
+- Password: `pass`

 ## Support